gtl23/ib/readme.md

 integrated with Swagger for api documentation which can be accessed by hitting http://localhost:8080/swagger-ui.html from your browser once the project start to run successfully.
-You can also get the post collection of the api's by importing below link in postman https://www.getpostman.com/collections/a8e9ba565dd148bd38e9
+You can also get the post collection of the api's by importing this link in postman https://www.getpostman.com/collections/a8e9ba565dd148bd38e9

 **NOTE : ** Make sure to set the database credentials in the application.properties